Tenth Amendment to the United States Constitution: Supremacy Clause

 In Cooper v.
 Aaron (1958), the Supreme Court dealt with states' rights and the Tenth Amendment.
 The case came about when conflicts arose in direct response to the ruling of another landmark case, Brown v.
 Board of Education (1954).
 In Brown, the Supreme Court unanimously declared racial segregation of children in public schools unconstitutional.
-Following Brown, the court ordered district courts and school boards to proceed with desegregation "with all deliberate speed".
+Following Brown, the court ordered district courts and school boards to proceed with desegregation "with all deliberate speed."

-Among those opposing the decision (and all efforts of desegregation) was the Governor of Arkansas, Orval Faubus.
-A group of black students known as the Little Rock Nine were to attend the previously all-white Central High School under the school board's attempt to follow the order of Brown.
-The tension became severe when Governor Faubus ordered the National Guard to prevent the nine from entering the school and President Eisenhower responded with federal troops to escort them.
+Among those opposing the decision, and all efforts of desegregation, was the governor of Arkansas, Orval Faubus.
+Although the previously all-white Central High School and its school board attempted to follow the decision of Brown, Faubus intervened to physically block the students, known as the Little Rock Nine.
+Sending 250 Arkansas National Guard troops to keep the school all-white, the governor received the attention of President Dwight D. Eisenhower, who responded with federal troops to escort the students onto campus.

-Five months after the integration crisis happened, the school board filed suit in the United States District Court of the Eastern District of Arkansas requesting a two-and-a-half-year delay in implementing desegregation.
-Although the district court granted the relief, the United States Court of Appeals for the Eighth Circuit reversed the district court's decision on August 18, 1958, and stayed its mandate pending appeal to the Supreme Court.
-By this time, the incident had evolved into a national issue: it had become a debate not only on racism and segregation but also on states' rights and the Tenth Amendment.
+Five months after the integration crisis happened, the school board filed suit in the federal District Court for the Eastern District of Arkansas requesting a two-and-a-half-year delay in implementing desegregation.
+Although the district court granted the relief, the Eighth Circuit reversed the decision on August 18, 1958, and stayed its mandate pending appeal to the Supreme Court.
+By this time, the incident had evolved into national debate about racism and segregation in addition to the question of states' rights and the Tenth Amendment.

 The Court cited the Supremacy Clause of Article VI, which declares the Constitution to be the supreme law of the land, and Marbury v.
 Madison in holding that the states must abide by the Court's decision in Brown.
 Expectedly, many states' right advocates and state officials criticized the ruling as an attack on the Tenth Amendment.
 Moreover, they claimed the Court's decision on Cooper as being inconsistent with the constitutional vision of the Framers.